Fudan-iGEM/2025-wiki/pages/design.md

 Microscopic observation alone cannot determine the chronological relationship between two neighboring cells.
 To address this, we developed the **Timer** module, which visually records a single cell's life cycle in real-time.
 The TU Timer (BBa_25AT6YR4) consists of an AI-optimized Ash1 promoter (Ash1 AIpro), a modified-mCherry fluorescent protein, the Ash1 3'UTR, and the ScENO1terminator.

 Based on our modeling, we selected Ash1 AIpro, a promoter optimized with the DeePromClass deep learning algorithm[^16], which initiates transcription during the late M phase[^17].Modified mCherry is a mutant that changes color over time from blue ( which has excitation/emission peaks of 403/466nm) to red (which has excitation/emission peaks of 583/606)[^18].
-To ensure it is only expressed in daughter cells, we used the Ash1 3'UTR, which localizes the mRNA to the bud tip of dividing daughter cells[^19].Thus,
+To ensure it is only expressed in daughter cells, we used the Ash1 3'UTR, which localizes the mRNA to the bud tip of dividing daughter cells[^19].Thus,the Timer begins to mature in the daughter cells produced after a cell division, thereby visualizing the life cycle.

 **Table: Spectral Properties of Modified mCherry**